-Ganttic New Feature: Introducing Task Splitting
+Ganttic Feature: Task Splitting

-How Task Split Helps Your Planning In Ganttic?
+How Task Split Helps with Planning

 - make extra tasks and reschedule old ones, just split the big task;

 - change the durations, you can split the task with 15-minute punctuality;

 - deal with rescheduling old tasks and fitting in new ones;

 There are tons of instances when task splitting will come in handy.
 Saving you time and reducing unneeded stress.
 Even better, Task Splitting in Ganttic has been made really easy: